blackball/mui/README.md

 About Sui (sui.h, sui.c):

 OpenCV's UI behaves differently for different widget frameworks.
-On Linux systems, there're always something inconsistent among different backends in Qt, GTK, GTK2.0 or Carbon, etc. Sui is created based on X11 to provide a consistent UI experience on Linux system while using Mui.
+On Linux systems, there're always something inconsistent among different backends in Qt, GTK, GTK2.0 or Carbon, etc. Sui is created based on X11 to provide a consistent UI experience on Linux system when using Mui.
 It's based on X11 directly which saves lots of memory and CPU time.
 I used it on some embded systems, it worked smoothly.

+Sui currently is only working with X11.
+Later will be combined with https://github.com/blackball/gui (based on Win32 APIs) to support Windows systems.

 ```